mposysoev/Pi-Monte-Carlo-Benchmark/README.md

 | Kotlin (JVM)	| 328			|			| -2		|
 | Julia 		| 520 			|			| -1		|
 | Python 		| 525 			|			| +2 		|

+* -- Odin output 3.141.
+It seems that this language still doesn't have full support of float64 type.
+Requared test after next release.